hc20k/LLMChat/README.md

  - [Desired model](https://platform.openai.com/docs/models)

 `use_embeddings =`
- - true - the bot will log and remember past messages and use them to generate more realistic responses (more expensive)
+ - true - the bot will log and remember past messages and use them to generate new responses (more expensive)
- - false - the bot will not log past messages and will generate responses based on the past few messages only (less expensive)
+ - false - the bot will not log past messages and will generate responses based on the past few messages (less expensive)

 ### [Discord]